henryhale/pixsim/docs/charset.md

 ## Character Codes

-Each character in the charset is assigned a unique number so that it can be identified and the correct graphical representation renderer.
+Each character in the charset is assigned a unique number so that it can be identified and the correct graphical representation rendered.

 | **Code (Decimal)** | **Code (Hex)** | **Code (Binary)** | **Character** | **Description**         |
 | ------------------ | -------------- | ----------------- | ------------- | ----------------------- | ------------------- |